daos-stack/daos/README.md

     PATH=${daospath}/install/bin/:${daospath}/install/sbin:$PATH
     export LD_LIBRARY_PATH CPATH PATH

-If required, \${daospath}/install must be replaced with the alternative path specified through TARGET\_PREFIX.
+If required, \${daospath}/install must be replaced with the alternative path specified through PREFIX.
 The network type to use as well the debug log location can be selected as follows:

     CCI_CONFIG=${daospath}/install/etc/cci.ini
     CRT_PHY_ADDR_STR="cci+tcp", for infiniband use "cci+verbs"